Twin-width I: tractable FO model checking: Introduction

 \subsection{How general are classes of bounded twin-width?}

 As announced in the previous section, we will show that proper minor-closed classes have bounded twin-width.
-As far as we know, all classes of polynomial expansion may also have bounded twinwidth.
-However on the one hand, as we will show in an upcoming paper~\cite{nextpaper}, cubic graphs have unbounded twin-width, whereas on the other hand, cliques have twin-width~0.
+As far as we know, all classes of polynomial expansion may also have bounded twin-width.
+However on the one hand, as we will show in an upcoming paper~\cite{twin-width2}, cubic graphs have unbounded twin-width, whereas on the other hand, cliques have twin-width~0.
 Thus bounded twin-width is incomparable with bounded degree, bounded expansion, and nowhere denseness.
+Examples of graphs for which it is easy to show \emph{unbounded twin-width} include line graphs of bipartite complete graphs (also known as \emph{rook graphs}), high-degree graphs with girth at least~5, and Erd\H{o}s-R\'enyi random graphs drawn from $\mathcal G(n,1/2)$.
+Indeed in all three cases, the first contraction would already create a vertex with large red degree, since no pair of \emph{near-twins} exists.

 Nowhere dense classes are \emph{stable}, that is, no arbitrarily-long total order can be first-order interpreted from graphs of this class.
 In particular, unit interval graphs are not FO interpretations (even FO \emph{transductions}, where in addition copying the structure and \emph{coloring} it with a constant number of unary relations is allowed) of nowhere dense graphs.
 Thus even any class of first-order transductions of nowhere dense graphs, called \emph{structurally nowhere dense}, is incomparable with bounded twin-width graphs.
 There have been recent efforts aiming to eventually show that FO model checking is fixed-parameter tractable on any structurally nowhere dense class.
 Gajarsk\'y et al.~\cite{Gajarsky16} introduce near-uniform classes based on a so-called near-$k$-twin relation, and the equivalent near-covered classes.
 They show that FO model checking admits an FPT algorithm on near-covered classes, and that these classes correspond to FO interpretations (even transductions) of bounded-degree graph classes.
 Let us observe that the near-$k$-twin relation, as well as the related neighborhood diversity~\cite{Lampis12}, can be thought as a static version of our twin-width.
 Gajarsk\'y et al.~\cite{Gajarsky18} gave the first step towards an FPT algorithm on classes with structurally bounded expansion by characterizing them via low shrub-depth decompositions.
 A second step was realized by Gajarsk\'y and Kreutzer who presented a direct FPT algorithm computing shrub-depth decompositions~\cite{Gajarsky20}.